51Degrees/specifications/pipeline-specification/features/exception-handling.md

 ## Process function

 One of the key points that failures can occur is in the 'Process' function.
-There may be any combination of Flow Elements, including custom third-party ones in the Pipeline.
+There can be any combination of Flow Elements, including custom third-party ones in the Pipeline.

 Consequently, exceptions and errors will need to be caught at the Pipeline level.
-By default, these errors should be added to the Flow Data errors collection.
+These errors need to be added to the Flow Data errors collection.
 Once all Flow Elements have completed processing, throw an exception/error with all the stored errors included as sub-errors.

 There MUST be an option to modify this behavior to just add these errors to the errors collection and [log](logging.md) them (I.e. don't throw an exception/error at the end of processing).
-This option should be available when the [Pipeline is created](../conceptual-overview.md#pipeline-builder) and be called `SuppressProcessExceptions` or similar.
+This option will be available when the [Pipeline is created](../conceptual-overview.md#pipeline-builder) and be called `SuppressProcessExceptions` or similar.

 ### Flow Elements

-Flow Elements should throw exceptions/errors freely, unless it makes sense for an element to handle a specific error internally.
+Flow Elements can throw exceptions/errors freely, unless it makes sense for an element to handle a specific error internally.
 In general, it is the responsibility of the Pipeline to handle these for the user as described above.